rezap/LearningGit/README.md

 # LearningGit
-This is a sample project to learn Git principles.
+# This is a sample project to learn Git principles.
+# The codes are sample python codes